 Through different iterations, the piece has been presented in the pop-up show “Shall a selfie bury you”, for the International conference “Fear & Loathing of the Online Self”, in Rome, Italy in May of 2018; as an audiovisual performance in Ripa Festival, Montreal in April 2017; and as a single-channel video piece in “In præsentia/in absentia” special program of Momenta Biennale and FIFA, Montreal in March and “Inout Festival” in Gdansk, Poland in April, both in 2019.

-The piece is currently on view at the Musée d’art contemporain de Montréal”, as part of the show “Ne dis à personne ce qu’on fait quand je me sens seul.e”, curated by Eunice Belidor.
-The works included in the exhibition are in the process of acquisition for the permanent collection of the museum.
+The piece was exhibited in May 2021 at the Musée d’art contemporain de Montréal”, as part of the show “Ne dis à personne ce qu’on fait quand je me sens seul.e”, curated by Eunice Belidor.
+The works included in the exhibition were acquired for the permanent collection of the museum.